spcuff/COVID-19-Final-Project/README.md

 One of the most striking features of the COVID-19 outbreak that the time-lapse maps captured was the impact of exponential growth within a pandemic.
 A static map can communicate the magnitude of the spread at any given moment, but it can be difficult to project what that number could be in the future.
 Even though we have seen the daily case totals countless times, it was alarming nonetheless to see the large jumps in total confirmed cases with each step of the time-lapse map and how quickly that translated to geographical spread.

 ### Design Tradeoffs
+One of the challenges we faced was choosing, from a design and product perspective, what extent to display the map.
+The COVID-19 crisis is affecting every state, county, and community in the country.
+Like many maps, we chose to make the unfortunate tradeoff in only including the contiguous United States in the extent.
+This allowed for greater granualirity in the counties within the extent.
+This map does not visualize the intensity of cases and impacts across counties.
+However, it should be stated that the economic and health impacts of this crisis on Hawaii and Alaska have been devestating, particularly in industries related to tourism.
+This design decision was difficult to make, but ultimately was the best way to fulfill the goals of our visualization.